r.

 Diagnosis made.
 Now act on it.

 You've just identified where it's breaking.
-Addressing it will take your time, your head, your energy.
+Addressing it will take your time, your focus, your energy.
 Meanwhile, your communication can't go dark — or turn into filler.
-Readytopost keeps it at a demanding level on the five social networks: posts written, images generated, calendar filled — calibrated on your restaurant.
+Readytopost keeps it at a demanding level on the five social networks: posts written, images generated, calendar filled — calibrated on your work.

 Start with ReadyToPost

 Keep going on your own.
 The method for restaurants lays out the principles that turn a diagnosis into durable action — across every lever, not just communication.
-Concrete markers to help you decide between two services, without imposed recipes or rigid calendars.
+Concrete markers to help you decide on the fly, without imposed recipes or rigid calendars.
 At your pace, at your scale.

 Continue to the method